MediaSavvy/MediaSavvy/Wiki/UnsafeSites.md

 - Any website you find on Google by searching for "free game downloads", "cracked games" etc. Google removes piracy websites from its search results, which means that fake and malware-spreading sites will float to the top of the search results.
 This also applies to searches on YouTube as well.

 - Any website with a scene group name in their URL are UNSAFE - SCENE GROUPS DON'T HAVE SITES!
 (Examples such as CODEX, CPY, SKIDROW, HOODLUM, RELOADED, SiMPLEX, DARKSiDERS, PLAZA etc. They do not have websites.
 Websites with a combination of these names aren't safe either.

+- Torrent aggregators pull results from multiple sites, so it's recommended to avoid using them for software and games.
 :::